 Warehousing is included as the last step because of its large repositories of data.
 Data warehousing implements data storage, reformatting, and cleaning similar to data injection.

 Why do We Use It?

 Data integration improves the customer experience by offering instant services.
-It provides a regulated flow of streamlined operations by increasing productivity without any processing delay.
+It provides a regulated flow of streamlined operations by increasing productivity without processing delay.
 It has the special feature of future analysis and generates the report according to the customer queries for his business deployment and improvement ideas.

 Data integration is a cost-effective and time-saving tool.
 It provides automation and analyses with the applications’ data flow and connected server and makes the process more productive and effective.
 It reduces errors and reworks.
 Because when extracting and filtering the data from the various pool, there are possibilities of data loss or data mismatch.
 But all these effects are restored by the data integration system since it provides automatic data sharing between the client and the server.
 It can be easily updated and synchronized at any time as an instant process.
 Data integration works on reliable data.

-It is a centralized system that delivers many branches of quality services to various domains connected to the main network.
+It is a centralized system that delivers many branches of quality services to various domains connected to the leading network.
 Hence data accuracy and data reliability are maintained all through the network.
 It helps leverage big data, which is complex and surplus in volume.
-A popular organization like Google, Facebook operates an influx of information transacted to billions of people in every corner of the world within milliseconds.
+Popular organization like Google and Facebook operates an influx of information transacted to billions of people in every corner of the world within milliseconds.
 The scale of information generated is handled as big data.
-As much big data enterprise joins up, more data becomes accessible for businesses to leverage, which means an easy way of establishing the data integration to many organizations for unique purposes.
+As many big data enterprises join up, more data becomes accessible for businesses to leverage, which means an easy way of establishing data integration to many organizations for unique purposes.